ncredinburgh/JavaForSmallTeams/README.md

 This last point is important.

+We assume a number of things about you and the environment you are working in.

-We assume you are writing server side Java in *small* teams.
+* We assume you are writing server side Java in *small* teams.

-We assume your teams are of mixed experience (some experts, some beginners).
+* We assume your teams are of mixed experience (some experts, some beginners).

-We assume you are writing code in a general "business" context.
+* We assume you are writing code in a general "business" context.

-We assume you expect the code to still be in use in five years time.
+* We assume you expect the code to still be in use in five years time.

 Some of the suggestions may be valid in other contexts, others might constitute terrible advice for those contexts.